 Completion of this minor will allow teacher education candidates to add an ESL minor to their elementary or secondary teaching certification.
 Completion of the program for teacher education majors will be determined based on completion of all program courses, practicum experiences and the Michigan Test for Teacher Certification (MTTC).
 This program has been approved by the Michigan Department of Education (MDE).

 For international students enrolled on the main campus, who are interested in taking English as a second language courses, visit the Academic Student Connections website to learn about the different courses available to you.

 Print the Informational Sheet

-To get an in-depth look at the English as a second language endorsement and minor, to read course descriptions and see course layouts, view the course catalog, taken from the academic catalog.
+To get an in-depth look at the English as a second language minor, to read course descriptions and see course layouts, view the course catalog, taken from the academic catalog.